 How Do Solar Generators Work?

 Solar generators capture natural solar energy from the sun during the daytime.
 This happens through photovoltaic (PV) panels.
-As energy is transferred through the PV panels, it is then converted into solar electricity.
+As energy is transferred through the solar panels, it is then converted into solar electricity.
 The energy solar generators get from the sun is stored in a battery bank.
 You can use this stored power as needed.

-Depending on the type of solar generator you have, its battery can store energy for a certain period of time.
+Depending on the type of solar generator you have, its solar panels can store energy for a certain period of time.
 When that energy runs out, the battery has to be recharged.
 Again, how long it takes to recharge the battery and whether or not it can recharge while in use depends on the type of generator you choose.